infrasonar/docs/docs/collectors/probes/snmp/unifi.md

 ## Credentials

 As the UniFi probe uses SNMP the SNMP section in our [credentials documentation](../appliance/credentials.md) is applicable for this probe.
+The probe configuration uses the `unifi` section as default in the InfraSonar credentials file.

 ## Additional information